HomeRight ArrowNHL

 Using this data, we calculated the cost for a family of four to attend a game at each NHL stadium and partake in concessions.
 The lower the price, the more affordable the stadium.
 All costs are presented in US dollars.

-The percentage above or below average costs reflects the dollar and percentage amount by which by which each team’s total costs differ from the average.
+The percentage above or below average costs reflects the dollar and percentage amount by which each team’s total costs differ from the average.

 You can view the complete dataset used for this analysis here.